DNFT-Team/dnft-chain/README.md

   **Features**:

   - [x] Aggregate multiple NFT, package into one，called Collection.
-It will be friendy for packaging multiple personal data into a big set.
+It will be friendly for packaging multiple personal data into a big set.

-  - [x] NFT  fragmentation into Token(ERC20), friendy for huge Dataset ownership(especially for public data), which will  friendy support for NFT mining in AMM/orderbook handling.
+  - [x] NFT  fragmentation into Token(ERC20), friendy for huge Dataset ownership(especially for public data), which will  friendly support for NFT mining in AMM/orderbook handling.

   - [ ] Copyright protection, authorized viewing using ZKP,MPC and other cryptography tricks.(To do)